 A firewall is just the tool you need.

 The web application firewall identifies and blocks malicious traffic.
 Built and maintained by a great team 100% focused on WordPress security.

 IP blacklist blocks all requests from the most malicious IP addresses, protecting your site while reducing the load.

 Protects your site at the endpoint, allowing deep integration with WordPress.
 Unlike cloud alternatives, it does not break encryption, cannot be bypassed, and cannot leak data.

 The built-in malware scanner blocks requests that include malicious code or content.

 Dealing with a hacked site?

 Our hacked wordpressss cleaning service removes all malicious code including backdoors, redirects, and seo spam links.
 Our security analysts will also work with over 20 search engine, anti-malware, and anti-spam blacklists like Google and Symantec to remove your site.
 We provide a full report of what was found and recommendations to keep your site safe.

 Special service for K-12 public schools using WordPress?

-Wp hacked help is offering free site security audits and site cleaning for K-12 public/state-funded schools. please share this offer with a school that could benefit from our services.
+Wp hacked help is offering free website security audit . please share this offer with a school that could benefit from our services.